cc-daveloper/mist.io_mist.ansible-role/README.md

     #sslverify will verufy that a https installation has a valid certificate.
     sslverify                  : False

-You can find and change this variable in the defaults/main.yml file
+You can find and change this variables in the defaults/main.yml file

 Example Playbook
 ----------------